 Taylor Fletcher is available on Mondays, Tuesdays, Wednesdays and Fridays, and focuses on Junior School students.
 Taylor’s experience as a Social Worker has been working for Child Safety Services and non-government agencies since finishing her bachelor’s degree.
 Taylor has specialised in long term case management of young people in out of-home care, and supporting children, families and foster carers.

-Rachel and Taylor are committed to helping your child/ren if they are struggling with any aspect of life, and they are keen to communicate with you regarding any concerns for their wellbeing.
+Rachel, Taylor and Olivia are committed to helping your child/ren if they are struggling with any aspect of life, and they are keen to communicate with you regarding any concerns for their wellbeing.